Morr & Co Solicitors

 Candidate Privacy Notice

-As part of any recruitment process, we collect and processes personal data relating to job applicants.
+As part of any recruitment process, we collect and process personal data relating to job applicants.
 We are committed to being transparent about how we collect and use that data and to meeting our data protection obligations.

 We will comply with data protection law and principles, which means that your data will be: